tiagopierre/tiagopierre/README.md

 ### Hi, I'm Tiago Pierre

-I'm a Frontend Developer with a focus on Web and Mobile development.
-I have a passion for technology, a love for coffee, and a knack for applying knowledge to solve real-world problems.
+I am a Frontend Developer focused on Web and Mobile development.
+I have a passion for technology and a talent for applying knowledge to solve real-world problems.
 Always learning and growing. 🚀

 #### My current tools
 🌎 - Front-end Web with Reactjs